MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 ## Appendix K: Third-Party PIM Vendors

 > [!NOTE]
-> Descriptions of software described in this appendix were obtained from the respective vendors’ websites.
+> Descriptions of software described in this appendix were obtained from the respective vendorsï¿½ websites.
 No endorsement of or preference for any solution is intended or implied.

 ### Cyber-Ark
 Privileged accounts and passwords are extremely powerful, allowing a privileged user to log on anonymously and have complete control of the target system with full access to all of the information about that system.
 This vulnerability could potentially cause tremendous financial losses and reputational damage for businesses.
 For enterprises, privileged accounts are especially difficult to manage: